 Field-trip articles should give specific, easy-to-follow directions to the collecting site(s) discussed.
 Research sites carefully to make sure they are not under claim or closed to collecting.

 The photos should show the site(s) and types of specimens collected.
 Include a clear, specific, hand- or computer-drawn map of the field-trip area(s) as a .jpg, .tif or .pdf file.

-Freelance authors accept responsibility for the accuracy of their facts.
+Freelance authors accept responsibility for the accuracy of the facts in the articles they submit.
 Please confirm any statistical or factual information with a reliable source before submitting an article.